 Chicago Post-Decree Dispute Lawyers

 An Illinois post-decree proceeding takes place after a decree of divorce, legal separation, or dissolution of marriage.
 A post-decree proceeding may address parental rights and responsibilities, parenting time, child support, spousal maintenance (alimony), and other arrangements, including modification and or enforcement issues.
+The purpose is to make changes to the set terms of a divorce, allowing either divorcee the freedom to alter these terms in case there is a sudden change in life or lifestyle.

 Post-decree disputes can arise when unforeseen circumstances develop for either former spouse.
 Some examples include one party being laid off or getting a pay raise that may result in child support and maintenance adjustments, or one parent relocating to another city or state, which could affect parenting time.
 Many divorcing couples believe that once the decree of divorce is complete, it’s final.
 However, because finances, lifestyle, and other circumstances can change without notice, couples may still need court intervention even after their Illinois divorce is finalized.